 What happens when people and animals are exposed to infectious waste?
 High winds in dry places such as Arizona and California have become toxic events thanks to the reckless practice of dumping sewage sludge on land.
 These powerful dust storms now carry lethal doses of pathogens, which are swept away after being dumped on farms, ranches, parks, gardens and golf courses.
 Thanks to the deadly dumping policies, these poisonous particulates are now contributing to a broad spectrum of respiratory and neurological ailments, including the dreaded valley fever, autism and Alzheimer’s disease.

-Thanks to the U.S. EPA’s reckless policies on the land application of sewage sludge (also know as the sludge rule in industry circles), toxins and pathogens that aren’t soaked up by plants, streams and rivers are now swept up by windstorms and dumped over cities and communities, including Phoenix, Tucson and Bakersfield.
+Thanks to the U.S. EPA’s reckless policies regarding the land application of sewage sludge, toxins and pathogens that aren’t soaked up by plants, streams and rivers are now swept up by windstorms and dumped over cities and communities, including Phoenix, Tucson and Bakersfield.
 Waves of sickness and death follow in each storm’s wake.
 Valley fever kills more than 100 people per year just in Maricopa County (Phoenix metropolitan area).
 The death dust includes much more than just the cocci fungus.